Deploy Folding Table of contents

 The Benefits of Combining Endurance and Strength Training

-Combining endurance and is an effective way to improve physical performance.
+Combining endurance and strength training is an effective way to improve physical performance.
 Running and weight training both have an anaerobic component, and when combined can provide an effective way to improve both strength and endurance.
 By adding in bodyweight exercises, an individual can maximize the overall benefit of their program by improving balance, stability, and core strength.

 Achieving Peak Performance with an Integrated Approach